williamsca/recipes/_recipes/lemon-bars.md

   7. Dip knife into very hot water, run around the edge, and cut into 16 squares.
 Dust cookies with 1 teaspoon confectioners' sugar.

 notes: |
-  - Kaitlyn is able to zest a lemon with nothing but a plastic knife.
-Ah, college.
+  - Kaitlyn was able to zest a lemon with nothing but a plastic knife.
+Oh, college.
 ---